stackb/rules_closure/README.md

   variables, functions, conditionals, mixins, and bidirectional layout.
 - [PhantomJS]: Headless web browser used for automating JavaScript unit tests in a command line environment.
-- [Protocol Buffers]: Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
-This is used instead of untyped JSON.

 ### Mailing Lists